mit-history/cfrp-hack/index.md

 This is documentation for using the dataset compiled from the [receipt registers](https://www.cfregisters.org/en/registers/receipt-registers) by the **Comédie Française Registers Project**.
 There are separate datasets, and documentation, for the [casting registers](https://www.cfregisters.org/en/registers/casting-registers), and the [expense registers](https://www.cfregisters.org/en/registers/expense-registers).

+The project is also working on 19th Century receipts, as well as the 17th and 18th century ones.

 The registers themselves are held in bound volumes at the archives at the Comédie Française theater (CF) in Paris, France.
 These data were compiled by hand, using a web-based data entry application.

 ## The Database